-This will help the white elements pop out.
+This will help the white elements stand out.

 3. Choose the color palette

-Determine the colors we are going to use.
-Generate a new group in the swatch palette.
+Select the colors we're going to use.
+Make a new group in the swatch palette.
 Swatch>New color group>with the swatches selected.

 4. Create the glove

-All the elements have been created from basic geometric shapes.
+All the elements are made with basic geometric shapes.

-In this step we are going to work with the Rounded corner rectangle tool, ellipse tool and, Pen tool.
+In this step we're going to work with the Rounded corner rectangle tool, ellipse tool and, Pen tool.

-To include the Ellipse inside the glove, we have duplicated the glove just on top (Ctrl+C Ctrl+F) and select the Ellipse, the copy and go to Pathfinder>Crop.
+To include the Ellipse inside the glove, duplicate the glove just on top (Ctrl+C Ctrl+F) and select the Ellipse, then copy and go to Pathfinder>Crop.

 5. Create the sock

-We repeat the same process used for the first object: To include the ellipses inside the sock shape, we duplicate the sock just on top (Ctrl+C Ctrl+F), select the ellipses and the copy and: Pathfinder>Crop.
+We'll repeat the same process used for the first object: To include the ellipses inside the sock shape, duplicate the sock right on top (Ctrl+C Ctrl+F), select the ellipses and then copy and: Pathfinder>Crop.

 6. Create the hat

-For the hat, we will use the Pen tool, Ellipse, Rounded rectangle.
-And we are going to use with Effect>Stylize>Round corners to round the upper part of the hat.
+For the hat, we'll use the Pen tool, Ellipse, Rounded rectangle.
+And we're going to use Effect>Stylize>Round corners to round the upper part of the hat.

 7. Create the ball